JunoTsangChunLung/googleform_filler/README.md

 If you want to have your own form automatically filled, you will need to find your id and change it.

 ### Setting:<br>
-Selenium: the command here are used for version below 4.0, please type: <br>
+Selenium: the methods of selenium in my code are used of version below 4.0, please type: <br>
 To check the version of your selenium or if you have downloaded before:
 ```
 pip3 freeze | grep selenium